Outbreak hits Norway cruise ship, could spread along coast

 A German cruise ship last week set sail from Hamburg, testing procedures for how cruise ships can operate safely during the pandemic.
 The ship sailed with less than 50% capacity and only went on a four-day trip at sea with no stops at other ports.

-The commissariat for French Polynesia said all those aboard the Paul Gauguin cruise ship are being tested and will be kept in their cabins Monday pending the results.

-The South Pacific archipelago started reopening to tourists last month, with a requirement that all visitors get tested before arriving and re-test themselves four days after entering.

-Colleen Barry in Milan and Angela Charlton in Paris contributed to this report.
+Colleen Barry in Milan, Angela Charlton in Paris and Dee-Ann Durbin in Detroit contributed to this report.

 Follow AP’s pandemic coverage at http://apnews.com/VirusOutbreakand https://apnews.com/UnderstandingtheOutbreak